sje-mse/yacobo/README.md

    This can be addressed using instructions found later in this README.
 2. For some reason, there are many counterfeit Blue Pills on the market.
-Some of these are perfectly functional, but others do not contain the STM32F103C8T6 they advertise, and it can be impossible to spot the difference while sorting.
+Some of these are perfectly functional, but others do not contain the STM32F103C8T6 they advertise, and it can be impossible to spot the difference while sourcing.
 Fortunately, there are some reputable sellers, one of which is linked above.
 3. Early Blue Pills ship with an incorrect USB pullup resistor.
 This can be corrected by following the instructions found earlier in this guide.

 ## The Black Pill
-There do exist successors to the Blue Pill that address **all three** of the challenges presented above.
+There do exist successors to the Blue Pill that theoretically address **all three** of the challenges presented above.

 1. They ship with a bootloader which enables USB programming.
 2. They house legitimate STM32F103C8T6 ICs.